foss-for-synopsys-dwc-arc-processors/toolchain/doc/ide/debugging-with-opellaxd.rst

 In the **Ashling XML File** field you should choose one of ``arc600-cpu.xml``, ``arc700-cpu.xml``, ``arc-em-cpu.xml`` and ``arc-hs-cpu.xml``.
 In the **Target description XML file** should be path to ``opella-YOUR_CPU-tdesc.xml``.
+Note that file ``aux-minimal.xml`` should be also downloaded from that folder and put into the same folder as ``opella-YOUR_CPU-tdesc.xml``.
+This file contains description common to all architectures and is included by all "tdesc" files.

 **JTAG frequency** should be set to **7 MHz** for EM Starter Kit 2.0 and 2.1.
 For EM Starter Kit 2.2 select **5 MHZ**.
 For other hardware development systems